Gustavo A. Madero: Early life

 Born as one of fifteen children on January 16, 1875, in Parras de la Fuente, located between Torreón and Saltillo in the state of Coahuila, Gustavo Madero grew up in one of the richest families of Mexico.
 The Madero family had settled in Northern Mexico in the early nineteenth century.
 Grandfather Evaristo had founded the Compañía Industrial de Parras.
 In the latter part of the nineteenth century the Madero family business extended from vineyards, cotton, and textiles, to mining, milling, smelting, ranching, and banking.
 Gustavo went to high school at the Colegio San Juan, a Jesuit school in Saltillo.
 For further high school studies and to learn English, the two oldest Madero brothers, Gustavo and Francisco attended Mount St. Mary's College in Emmitsburg, Maryland but stayed only for a year.
 In 1887, made possible with the financial support of his father, Gustavo and his older brother Francisco moved to France where they attended the Lycee of Versailles and finally received a baccalaureate.
-Gustavo went on to study business management at Hautes Études Commerciales in Jouy-en-Josas, near Paris.
+Gustavo went on to study business management at HEC in Paris.
 After the two brothers settled back in Mexico, Gustavo joined Francisco as confidante and chief of staff for a run at the presidency of Mexico.